-Well, all pumpkins are squash, but not all squash are pumpkins.
+OK, so all pumpkins are squash, but not all squash are pumpkins.

-Compared to other members of the gourd family, pumpkins —by which we mean the standard sort we tend to picture at the very mention of the word — have a lot more water in their flesh, more stringy fibers, and less natural sweetness, making them sadly inferior for baking.
+Compared to other members of the gourd family, pumpkins — the standard orange sort we tend to picture at the mention of the word — have a lot more water in their flesh, more stringy fibers, and less natural sweetness, making them sadly inferior for baking.

-With other brands, regardless if the label says “100% pumpkin” — and even if the ingredients list only mentions the p-word — you could be getting any of a number of winter squashes, or a blend of multiple varieties.
-It’s not a bad thing, although it is perhaps a little tricky.
+With other brands, regardless of whether the label says “100% pumpkin” — and even if the ingredients mention only the p-word — you could be getting any of a number of winter squashes, or a blend of multiple varieties.
+It’s not a bad thing, although it is perhaps a little sneaky.

-Or rather, let’s move backwards.
-How did pumpkin even become such a beloved fall stalwart, and when did gourds show up in pies (let alone in cans) in the first place?
+So how did pumpkin even become such a beloved fall stalwart, and when did gourds show up in pies (let alone in cans) in the first place?
 Let’s begin with a little botanical background.

-Pumpkins and squash are believed to be native to Central America, based on seeds discovered at archaeological sites in Mexico dating back thousands of years.
+Pumpkins and squash are believed to be native to Central America.
 The very first wild pumpkins were probably extremely bitter and small, but once they began to be cultivated for their flesh, they grew sweeter and more palatable.

 European explorers as far back as the 1530s brought pumpkin seeds home with them, which explains why French and English cookbooks circa the 1600s contain some pumpkin recipes.

 Once European colonists came to America, they began growing pumpkins as a staple food crop too.

-As is the case now, these heirloom pumpkins and squash were of various shapes, sizes, and colors, but they all tasted pretty much the same: mildly sweet, starchy, and a little earthy.
+These heirloom pumpkins and squash were of various shapes, sizes, and colors, but they all tasted pretty much the same: mildly sweet, starchy, and a little earthy.
 In the 19th century, the pumpkin’s importance as a human food crop waned dramatically, and it took a while for their ornamental value to become what it is today.

 As we know it, pumpkin pie is a fairly recent invention, the most important distinguishing factor being the crust.
 There was definitely no such thing at the first Thanksgiving in 1621, since there were no ovens suitable for baking in America at the time, let alone the wheat or enough sugar required to make a proper pie.

-It appears that some Native Americans also made pumpkin porridge; a Swedish botanist in 1749 recorded that “[s]ome mix flour with the pumpkins when making porridge… They often make pudding or even pie or a kind of tart out of them.”
+It appears that some Native Americans also made pumpkin porridge.
+In 1749, a Swedish botanist recorded that “[s]ome mix flour with the pumpkins when making porridge… They often make pudding or even pie or a kind of tart out of them.”

-The two pumpkin pudding recipes in “American Cookery” call for the pumpkin to be stewed until soft, then combined with eggs, sugar, mace, nutmeg, ginger, and cream, and baked for about an hour in a crust (or “paste”).
+The two pumpkin pudding recipes in call for the pumpkin to be stewed until soft, then combined with eggs, sugar, mace, nutmeg, ginger, and cream, and baked for about an hour in a crust (or “paste”).

 Once the Civil War ended and Thanksgiving became more widely celebrated across America, pumpkin pie’s popularity spread too, helped in part by its inclusion in ever more cookbooks, newspapers, and women’s magazines.